Combined heat and power generation (CHP)

 Overview

-There is rarely an exact balance between the heat and electricity requirements from a plant.
+There is rarely an exact balance between the heat and power requirements from a plant.
 A distinction is, therefore, made between two types of operation: power-driven and heat-driven.
 In the case of power-driven CHPs, the prime consideration is the production of electricity when it is most profitable.
 In the case of heat-driven CHPs, the ecological considerations are at the forefront; electricity is only generated when all of the heat produced can be used.

 Related Case Studies